hukaixuan2017/doc-user/content/reports/statistics.rst

 To run a statistics:

-1. Click on the play icon in list of reports.
+1. Click on the play icon in list of statistics.
 2. Review the statistics details.
 3. Click on the *Run now* button.